tmadeira/consensus/README.md

 This repository contains code, data and plots used in an accepted paper that will be published in the 35th AAAI Conference on Artificial Intelligence (AAAI 2021).

-_Link for the final version of the paper coming soon._
+The published paper can be found in: https://ojs.aaai.org/index.php/AAAI/article/view/17342

 ### Usage